-Kerala state government has held back work on the proposed Kasargod-Thiruvananthapuram high-speed rail corridor project.
+Kerala pauses work on high-speed rail corridor project

 This is after the the budget did not have any allocation for the project because of the centre's assurance to extend the Chennai-Bangalore-Coimbatore-Kochi high-speed line, which is a future project of the Railways, to Thiruvananthapuram.